kstenerud/concise-encoding/cte-condensed.md

 ### Metadata Map

-A metadata map is a referring pseudo-object that associates keyed values with the next object:
+A metadata map is a _referring_, _visible_ pseudo-object containing keyed values which are to be associated with the object following the metadata map.

 ```
 c1